 Use this tracking sheet to stay organized during your search and application process!

-As you begin your search for graduate programs, it is a good idea consult your professors in your area of study here at Mercer for suggestions on programs for you to look into.
+As you begin your search for graduate programs, it is a good idea to consult your professors in your area of study here at Mercer for suggestions on programs for you to look into.
 You can also use the resources below to research programs based on your discipline or field of study.

 Funding Graduate School

 Many graduate programs offer funding in the form of graduate assistantships, fellowships, and scholarships.
 Availability of funding will vary from program to program, and is often more available at the PhD level than the Master's level.
-To find out more, reach out to the admissions staff and the individual departments at your programs of interest and ask for more information.
+To learn more, reach out to the graduate and professional admissions office and the individual departments at your programs of interest.
 If funding is not available or is limited, do your research on outside fellowships and scholarships that may be available.
 Determine if you will need to consider student loans, and what amount you are comfortable with.
 Below are some resources for graduate school funding: